 Shakespeare: Was he real?
 We are pretty sure.

-So one of the most popular, if not the most popular, literary cult theory is that Shakespeare, the most prolific playwright ever, never actually existed.
+One of the most popular theories–if not the most popular one–about Shakespeare is that he never really existed.
 And this theory as one might put it, more of a hypothesis really, has garnered a lot of mainstream traction.
 It wasn’t until centuries after his death that there was any question in regards to his authorship.
 And it wasn’t until the mid-70s when we began seeing popular media portraying Shakespeare as anything but a real guy called Shakespeare.

 Perhaps the most well known work that addressed this is the movie Anonymous, released in 2011 and depicting the lover/son of Queen Elizabeth as the actual author of the numerous plays and sonnets attributed to the Bard.
 But there are several other candidates– let’s have them come on down.